Included in this post:

 - Your generalizations were a bit too sweeping for me.

 - Racism is a two-way street.
 Blacks are just as racist towards whites.
 In the 15 resources you recommended, you gave a voice to only 6 non-whites—that's your prejudice.
 [Actually, you missed a few.
-There are now 24 sources—15 non-white voices.]
+There are now 40 sources—20 non-white voices—not counting the 50+ resources in the link at the end of the list.]

 - It’s always been human nature to divide and vilify.
 This isn’t the result of God’s nature within us, but of living in a broken world with Satan at the helm.